AnyChart/docs.anychart.com/Basic_Charts_Types/Radar_Chart.md

 {sample}BCT\_RadarChart\_11{sample}

-You can hide first and/or last labels using **.drawFirstLabel()** and **.drawLastLabel()** parameters:
+You can hide the first and/or the last labels using **.drawFirstLabel()** and **.drawLastLabel()** parameters:

 ```
   chart.yAxis()
-    .drawFirstLabel(false)  //hides first label of y Axis
+    .drawFirstLabel(false)  // hides the first label of y Axis
-    .drawLastLabel(false);  //hides last label of y Axis
+    .drawLastLabel(false);  // hides the last label of y Axis
 ```

 {sample}BCT\_RadarChart\_12{sample}

 ## Visualisation

-In this section we will describe main parts of radar chart style and demonstrate how style can be applied.

-The main idea of styles is to segregate visualization and data definition.
-Visual appearance of columns is defined using certain methods.

 ### Grid

 Radar grid is a combination of circular and radial grids.
-Grid visual appearance can be controlled with several
+Grid visual appearance is set using several
-parameters:
+methods:

 ```
   // chart type
   var chart = anychart.radarChart();

   chart.grid(0).
-    .oddFill('red')       // coloring odd cells in the grid
+    .oddFill('red')       // color odd cells in the grid
-    .evenFill('darkred')  // coloring even cells in the grid
+    .evenFill('darkred')  // color even cells in the grid
     .layout('radial');    // set layout type
 ```

-**Note:** full information on grid settings can be found in [grid section of Scale tutorial](../Axes_Grid_Scales_Trends_etc/Scales#grids)
+**Note:** full information on grid settings can be found in [Grid section of Scale tutorial](../Axes_Grid_Scales_Trends_etc/Scales#grids)

-Sample below demonstrates two radar charts with adjusted visualisation of the radial type of grid as well as of the circuit one.
+Sample below demonstrates two radar charts with adjusted visualisation of the radial type of grid as well as of the circular one.

 {sample}BCT\_RadarChart\_13{sample}

 ### Labels and Tooltips

-In this section we will explain how to add and configure data labels and tooltips.<!-- Full explanation of formatting and tuning visual appearance for them can be found in Labels and Tooltips.-->
+In this section we will explain how to add and configure data labels and tooltips.

 If you want to configure data labels and tooltips for all series - you should do that in **.labels()** and **.tooltip()** methods.
 You can tune their visual appearance, positioning and format.

-When formatting data labels text we will use **.textFormatter()** to show month name.
-Otherwise sales will be displayed here.

 ```
   // chart type